8 Consequences of Non-Compliance in Healthcare

 You might be thinking that this task falls to a compliance officer.
 According to SAI Global’s 2018 Healthcare Compliance Benchmark Report, 20% of healthcare companies have one full-time staff person managing compliance, while 13% rely on one part-time worker to handle compliance.

+But compliance is truly everyone’s responsibility.
 While one person or department might take the lead on compliance efforts, the responsibility truly falls to all employees to perform their jobs in the spirit of doing the right thing, both legally and morally.

-And it starts with organizational leaders setting the tone and encouraging transparency and ethical behavior.
+It starts with organizational leaders setting the tone and encouraging transparency and ethical behavior.
 The ultimate goal?
 To develop a culture of accountability from top to bottom.

 The combined effort it takes to achieve compliance is exactly what makes it so difficult.
 Nevertheless, compliance is vitally important for your organization to thrive, especially in the highly regulated, high-risk healthcare industry.